realm/realm-java-benchmarks/README.md

 This is a benchmarking suite to compare Realm to SQLite (and possibly its derived ORMs) in a series of common and simple operations:

- * batch writes : write a bunch of objects in a single transaction
+ * Batch Writes : write a bunch of objects in a single transaction.
- * simple writes : write a bunch of objects in separate transactions
+ * Simple Writes : write a bunch of objects in separate transactions.
- * simple queries : perform a simple query filter on:
+ * Simple Queries : perform a simple query filter on:
      - int equality
      - string equality
      - int range
- * full scan : perform the simple query with conditions that ensures a full table scan and get the size of the result.
+ * Full Scan : perform the simple query with conditions that ensures a full table scan and get the size of the result.
- * sum : sum the values of an int field
+ * Sum : sum the values of an int field
- * count : count the number of entries in a table
+ * Count : count the number of entries in a table.
+ * Delete: delete all entries in a table.

 # The Difficulties of Benchmarking